wenijinew/eu.tmux/README.md

 * Python 3.9+ and Bash 4.0+

 Eu.tmux is developed with Python and Bash programming languages.
 In most cases, both are already available in your work environment.
 If not, please install them separately.
-The latset version are recommended.
+The latest version are recommended.

 * Tmux 3.2a+